 causes shortness of breath in high concentrations.
 Long-term exposure to nitrogen dioxide can harm the lungs.
 It may lead to chronic bronchitis.
-Exposure to low levels may worsen symptoms in people with asthma and chronic obstructive pulmonary disease (COPD).
+Exposure to low levels may make symptoms worse in people with asthma and chronic obstructive pulmonary disease (COPD).
 It may also increase other respiratory infections.